Medical Billing Glossary

 P

-The amount a patient owes for healthcare services after insurance has processed the claim, including deductibles, copays, and coinsurance.
+The amount a patient owes for healthcare services after insurance has processed the claim, including deductibles, copays, coinsurance, and non-covered charges.
+Communicating estimated patient responsibility before the visit improves collection rates.
+Practices that collect patient responsibility at the time of service significantly reduce the cost of collecting balances after the fact.

 Payer